flenniken/collections/readme.md

 # Test Tips

-How to develop on Chrome or Safari.
+How to develop on Chrome, Safari or xcode simulator.

 For Chrome you start a local server on the dist folder (gr) and work in a phone view.
 You enable the mouse to simulate touch, see Test